oneapi-src/oneDNN/doc/performance_considerations/inspecting_jit.md

 Inspecting JIT Code {#dev_guide_inspecting_jit}
 ===============================================

-DNNL uses just-in-time compilation (JIT) to generate optimal code for some functions based on input parameters and instruction set supported by the system.
+oneDNN uses just-in-time compilation (JIT) to generate optimal code for some functions based on input parameters and instruction set supported by the system.
 The library provides a mechanism to save the generated code into a file for inspection.